Dr Jane Ashby (Chair)

 We meet quarterly for and plan research studies, training and educational meetings; respond to related national consultations and develop and contribute to guideline development in related fields of young people’s sexual health.

-Over the past year we have continued to focus on safeguarding children and young people from child sexual exploitation.
+Over the past few years, we have continued to focus on safeguarding children and young people from child sexual exploitation.

 Click here to see terms of references for the Adolescent Special Interest Group

 If you need a health appointment, health workers are here to help you with your physical or mental health, or to signpost you to places for support.
 This leaflet, created by young people and doctors, will help explain the process for having an in person, phone or video appointment.